schreisi14/the_Carl_Ender/README.md

 #Install
 1. clone repo
 2. npm install
+3. start your MongoDB-Server
-3. npm start
+4. npm start
-4. realize it's an alpha and doesn't work at the moment ;)
+5. realize it's an alpha and doesn't work at the moment ;)

 # Team
 * Simon Schrei